2009 European Parliament election: Role of the Treaty of Lisbon

 It had initially been foreseen that the Treaty of Lisbon would have entered into force by the time of these elections, making them the first to be held under its provisions.
-However, primarily because of the No vote in the referendum in Ireland, the framework established by the Treaty of Nice will be used again.
-Amongst other differences, the number of MEPs to be returned depends upon which rules are in effect: while 736 MEPs will be elected under the Nice rules, this number would have increased to 751 if the Lisbon Treaty were in force.
+However, primarily because of the No vote in the referendum in Ireland, the framework established by the Treaty of Nice was again used.
+The number of MEPs returned under the Nice rules was 736; this number would have increased to 751 if the Lisbon rules were in force.

-A further change that Lisbon would have brought was an increase to the powers of Parliament, including powers over the appointment of the President of the European Commission.
+A further change that Lisbon would have introduced was an increase in the powers of the Parliament, including powers over the appointment of the President of the European Commission.
 It had been suggested by some that political parties could run with candidates for the Commission President; with leaders now linking the post to elections and that convention having been enshrined in the Constitution, further encouraging the possibility.

-In 2007, it emerged that current Commission President José Manuel Barroso would likely seek a second term, which he confirmed on 19 July 2008, and he received the backing of French President Nicolas Sarkozy.
-In beginning to formalise the emerging party-political nature of the office, in early 2009 the centre-right People's Party backed Barroso as their candidate and the centre-left socialists opposed, however they did not put forward their own formal candidate.
+In 2007, it emerged that the then-Commission President José Manuel Barroso would likely seek a second term, which he confirmed on 19 July 2008, and subsequently received the backing of French President Nicolas Sarkozy.
+In beginning to formalise the emerging party-political nature of the office, the centre-right People's Party backed Barroso as their candidate in early 2009.
+The centre-left socialists opposed the endorsement, but did not put forward their own formal candidate.